Choquet rank-dependent utility with an exogenous unambiguous source: Ambiguity attitudes

+\begin{proposition} Let $\succsim$ be a CRDU preference relation.
+Then $\succsim$ satisfies Property (AN) if and only if there exists $\mu\in \mathcal{M}_1$ such that \eqref{eq:FSD} holds. \end{proposition}

-Consistency with respect to first-order stochastic dominance, i.e. \eqref{eq:FSD}, does not represent ambiguity neutrality in the general Savage setting.
+Consistency with respect to first-order stochastic dominance, i.e., \eqref{eq:FSD}, does not represent ambiguity neutrality in the general Savage setting.
 For instance, in the MEU model of \cite{GS89}, there are preference relations that are consistent with respect to first-order stochastic dominance, but do not have a prior set given by a singleton.
-Consider, for example, when $Q_{\epsilon}=\{\mu\in \mathcal{M}_1:H(\mu|\mathbb{P})\leq\epsilon\},$ where $\epsilon>0$.
+Consider, for example, when $Q_{\epsilon}=\{\mu\in \mathcal{M}_1:H(\mu|\mathbb{Q})\leq\epsilon\},$ where $\mathbb{Q}\in \mathcal{M}_1$ is a reference probability measure and $\epsilon>0$.
 The preference relation $\succsim$ given by

-satisfies \eqref{eq:FSD} with $\mu=\mathbb{P}$; see \citet[Corollary 1]{S13}.
+satisfies \eqref{eq:FSD} with $\mu=\mathbb{Q}$; see \citet[Corollary 1]{S13}.
 As sets of multiple priors in the MEU model represent both the perception of ambiguity and a strong form of ambiguity aversion, as discussed by \cite{GMM04}, consistency with respect to first-order stochastic dominance is not sufficient to claim ambiguity neutrality.
 Example \ref{ex:HS} gives a similar example in the framework of variational preferences.